 Submit completed documents to the principal of the appropriate distance education school.
-Secondary students in the Sydney metropolitan area in this category should contact Finigan School of Distance Education (see "Where to apply" at the end of Section 2).
+Secondary students in the Sydney metropolitan area in this category should contact Finigan School of Distance Education (see 'Accessing distance education linked to your local school' at the end of section 2 in this document).